gevaertlab/sequoia-pub/README.md

 Scripts for predicting spatial gene expression levels within the same tissue slide are wrapped in: `spatial_vis`

 - ```visualize.py``` is the file to generate spatial predictions made with a saved SEQUOIA model.
-  - the arguments are explained in the file
+  - the arguments are explained in the file. an example run file is provided in `scripts/run_visualize.sh`
   - output: the output is a dataframe that contains the following columns:
   ```
   - xcoord: the x coordinate of a tile (absolute position of tile in the WSI -- note that adjacent tiles will have coordinates that are tile_width apart!)